-Moz gives as an example the search query: ‘Olympics location’.
+Take the search query: ‘Olympics location’, for example.
 What is the intent behind that query?

 “Does the searcher want to know about the Summer or Winter Olympic Games?
 Are they referring to an Olympics that just concluded, or one that will take place four years from now?
 Is the searcher attending the Olympics right now, sitting in a hotel and looking for directions to the venue for the opening ceremonies?
 Could they even be looking for historic information about the location of the very first Olympics in ancient Greece?”